nonagonyang/backtester/README.md

 6. On the Backtesting page, user can fill the backtesting form to start testing
 7. From the backtesting page, user can get to tests page, where the testing results can be browsed there.

+## e.
+External APIs:
-e.
-Keep the API in there, and if you have anything to say about the API then add some notes -I used Alpaca API to get the historical price data of stocks.
+* I used Alpaca API to get the historical price data of stocks.
 More specifically, I use alpaca python client.

-f.
-Identify the technology stack used to create your website -The frontend stack consists of two main elements: HTML and CSS.
+## f.
+Technology stacks used to create the website:
+* The frontend stack consists of two main elements: HTML and CSS.
 I used a CSS framework: Bootstrap.
--The backend of this application uses python, flask, and psql.
+* The backend of this application uses python, flask, and psql.
 For libraries, I used WTForms, and backtesting.